sntpham/Circuits-Simulation-Database/README.md

 Additionally, imagine one day there is an outage and you are an engineer without Chatgpt or AI access what would you do in this case?

-"to be or not to be..." the choice is in our hand.
+"to be or not to be... an independent human bean :) " the choice is in our hand.